 The current structure for Nottinghamshire Police’s local policing and crime command has been in effect since Tuesday 2 April 2018.

-Following a period of consultation internally and with key strategic partners and stakeholders, Chief Constable Craig Guildford approved the proposal to move towards a more geographic force model that provides dedicated policing services for the city and county, based in the communities they serve.
+Following a period of consultation internally and with key strategic partners and stakeholders, former Chief Constable Craig Guildford approved the proposal to move towards a more geographic force model that provides dedicated policing services for the city and county, based in the communities they serve.

-The structure also re-affirms the earlier commitment made by the Chief Constable, and Nottinghamshire's Police and Crime Commissioner Paddy Tipping, to increase the number of frontline constables with many of the additional officers being committed to supporting elements of the new structure.
+The structure also re-affirms the earlier commitment made by the former Chief Constable, and Nottinghamshire's Police and Crime Commissioner Paddy Tipping, to increase the number of frontline constables with many of the additional officers being committed to supporting elements of the new structure.

 Many of the principles of the structure have come about following the Police and Crime Commissioner's Police and Crime Plan announced in early 2018, providing an additional £2.8 million for our 2018/19 budget to be invested in 80 additional officers.
 The plan also recognises public concerns about issues such as knife crime and crime in rural areas, with investment towards resources and equipment for both, alongside providing dedicated teams to target prison investigations, modern slavery, cyber crime and mental health triage.